|Compatibility:||IdSurvey 8.0||IdSurvey 8.1|

 The basic view allows you to monitor a maximum of 10 columns of data.

 Some columns are predefined and cannot be deleted, moved, or replaced.
-The first three columns are dedicated to ID, Interviewer Name, and Survey ID (the latter visible in “Ungroup” mode only).
+The first two columns are dedicated to Interviewer Name, and Survey ID (the latter visible in “Ungroup” mode only).

 The table offers maximum flexibility, allowing the supervisor to set an unlimited number of columns to monitor.
 Unlike the list view, all columns are customizable, with no exceptions.